Menu

 Discovering Your Brand Identity

-Instructor: Adrienne Wilkerson
+Presenter: Adrienne Wilkerson

 Adrienne Wilkerson is the Director of Communications & Advocacy for Episcopal Community Services, where she leads strategic storytelling, media relations, and advocacy efforts that advance the organization s mission across the region.
 In her role, she works to elevate ECS s impact in areas such as behavioral health, homelessness, early childhood education, and community support, partnering with local leaders and policymakers to strengthen vital services.
 Adrienne s leadership and commitment to mission-driven communications were recognized in 2026 when she was named one of the San Diego Business Journal s Leaders of Influence in Advertising, PR & Marketing.
 She holds an MBA and brings deep experience in strategic communication, community engagement, and advocacy to her work supporting vulnerable populations in San Diego.